Astro-5444/Eva/README.md

 - No liability for any damages arising from use of the software

 For complete license terms, please refer to the [LICENSE](LICENSE) file in the project repository.

+# 🛠 Support & Issues

+If you encounter any bugs, errors, or unexpected behavior while using Eva, please report them by opening an [issue on GitHub](https://github.com/Astro-5444/Eva/issues).

+This helps keep all reports organized and ensures transparency for other users.